nesaboz/FastAPI/README.md

 localhost:8000/docs   # eq. http://127.0.0.1:8000/docs
 ```
 in your web browser.
 This `/docs` route is provided by FastAPI automatically and doesn't refer to a physical directory in your project; it's a virtual endpoint that FastAPI provides when the server is running.

+Run load testing

+# TODO

+Add Prometheus and Grafana (link)[https://medium.com/devopsturkiye/locust-real-time-monitoring-with-grafana-66654bb4b32].

+Why does it say http://0.0.0.0:8000 when it is localhost:8000?